 Instructions

-- Add evenly to the top of everything in the casserole dish.
+- Add cooked turkey layer to the base of the dish.

 What a great way to use up turkey day leftovers!
 It looks really good!